Ed94/SectoredLang/Docs/SNode Reference.md

 # Sectors

-Sectors are any symbol that may contextually encapsulate a valid statement element or set of statements bound by a statement context.
+Sectors are any symbol that may contextually encapsulate a valid statement element, or set of statements bound by a statement context.

 ```
 <statement>